This blog may contain affiliate links. Read our disclosure policy for more info.

 A battery pack is an essential travel item anyway, so you may as well get one for your long haul flight!

-25. Download some entertainment
+25. Bring some entertainment

 Last but certainly not least is to bring your own inflight entertainment.
-I find the selection on airplanes to be pretty good but, on some airlines, you may end up with movies in another language.
+I find the selection of movies on airplanes to be pretty good but, on some airlines, you may end up with movies in another language.
 Instead, download a few onto your phone before using Netflix or Amazon Prime Video.

 Music is a huge one too!
 Most planes carry pretty cringe-worthy albums and sometimes I’d rather hear the roaring of the engines!
 I use Spotify for my music and love the download feature.
 That way, I have good tunes everywhere I go.